Von282/html-portfolio/README.md

 # html-portfolio
-Portfolio with few html webpages.
+Portfolio with a few html webpages.